 Matt Baier | Matt Baier Organizing

-Tidy Up 7 Days a Week
+5. Tidy Up Seven Days a Week to Prevent Future Clutter

 “It’s easier to stay organized than to get organized.
 Set a timer for 15 minutes and tackle one small spot until the timer goes off.
 Doing that every day will have a greater impact on clearing your clutter than setting aside a full day and then losing steam after half an hour.”